OpenEvalProject/evals/manuscripts/elife-100989/v1/manuscript.md

 ![Figure 2.](https://cdn.elifesciences.org/articles/100989/elife-100989-fig2-v1.jpg)

 **Figure 2.:** (A–C) Schematic of the odorant exposure paradigms used in (D–I).
 (D–F) Representative maximum intensity projections (MIPs; bottom) and volume measurements (top) of the Or42a-mCD8::GFP OSN terminal arbor in VM7 in flies exposed to mineral oil or 15% EB for the time periods indicated in (A–C).
 (G–I) Representative MIPs (bottom) and number of VM7 presynapses (top) in flies exposed to mineral oil or 15% EB for the time periods indicated in (A–C).
 Presynapses were visualized with nc82 anti-Brp staining.
 (J) Activation pattern of all glomeruli mapped in the DoOR 2.0 database to EB.
 Uncolored glomeruli are unmapped (dark gray) or nonresponsive to EB (light gray).
 (K) Representative MIPs (bottom) and volume measurements (top) of the Or22a OSN terminal arbor in DM2 in 2 DPE flies exposed to mineral oil or 15% EB throughout adulthood.
 Scale bar, 10 μm.
 Data are mean ± SD. ns, not significant, ****p <0.0001, Mann-Whitney U-test.
-Genotypes, raw values, and detailed statistics are provided in Figure 2—source data 1.Figure 2—source data 1.Figure 2.
+Genotypes, raw values, and detailed statistics are provided in Figure 2—source data 1.

 Next, we wondered for how many days after eclosion Or42a OSNs remain sensitive to EB exposure.
 We exposed animals to 15% EB from 2 to 4 DPE, a period during which many glomeruli (including VM7) are still in a phase of synapse addition (Aimino et al., 2022; Jindal et al., 2023) and assayed both terminal arbor size, via Or42a::mCD8-GFP, and presynapse number, as marked by Brp.
 We found that terminal arbor size and presynapse number in these animals is unchanged from those exposed to mineral oil over the same interval (Figure 2C, F I).
 Thus, the temporal window for experience-dependent plasticity of Or42a OSNs closes at 2 DPE and is unlikely to be a mere reflection of the fact that these terminals are normally in a phase of net synapse addition.

 The temporal features of the critical period for Or42a OSNs are similar to those defined for other EB- sensitive glomeruli (Chodankar et al., 2020; Das et al., 2011; Sachse et al., 2007).
 Specifically, following 0–2 DPE EB exposure, the number of inhibitory synapses between PNs and LNs in EB- responsive glomeruli DM2 and DM5 increases.
 In other words, for these two glomeruli the increase in glomerular volume is proposed to result from more inhibitory LN1-PN synapses, without a change in the size of the OSN terminal itself (Chodankar et al., 2020).
 To further investigate the specificity of experience-dependent OSN pruning, we tested whether the OSNs innervating DM2 (Or22a OSNs), which also sense EB (Figure 2J), are pruned following early-life EB exposure.
 We find that Or22a OSN terminal arbor size is not altered upon EB exposure from 0 to 2 DPE (Figure 2K).
 This result is consistent with that observed for DM5 OSNs (Chodankar et al., 2020), and argues that the loss of primary sensory neuron innervation during the critical period is relatively specific to VM7.
 We hypothesize that the diﬀerent forms of critical period plasticity observed in VM7 versus DM2 and DM5 may reflect distinct adaptations to chronic saturating odor exposure regulated by the diﬀerent sensitivities of the respective OSNs to EB (see Discussion).

-## The Or42a OSN-PN circuit does not recover from critical period pruning
+### The Or42a OSN-PN circuit does not recover from critical period pruning

 Developmental critical periods are temporal windows when sensory experience drives long-term changes to the structure and function of synapses (Hensch, 2005).
 Thus, before calling the structural remodeling observed in VM7 from 0 to 2 DPE a true critical period, we wanted to establish if EB exposure causes persistent anatomical and/or functional eﬀects.
 Or42a OSN terminal volume has been found to recover as soon as 12hr after EB exposure (Chodankar et al., 2020; Golovin et al., 2019), calling into question whether this striking anatomical remodeling is the product of a true critical period or a more transient form of time-limited plasticity.
 Thus, we set out to assess not only Or42a OSN terminal volume, but also presynapse number and PN activity following early-life EB exposure.
 In these experiments, we exposed 0–2 DPE flies to 15% EB as before, but instead of quantifying synaptic content or spontaneous PN activity immediately, we tested animals five days after the end of exposure (Figure 3A).
 In line with previous findings (Chodankar et al., 2020; Golovin et al., 2019), Or42a-positive OSN terminals return to their normal size after animals were returned to a normal rearing environment for five days (Figure 3B).
 In sharp contrast, the number of presynaptic terminals within Or42a OSNs remains reduced by one-third (p=0.0056) in EB- vs. MO-exposed flies following the recovery period (Figure 3C); notably, these have been our only experiments to date where we observe a significant discordance between glomerular size and presynapse count.
 Thus, while OSN axon terminals repopulate the VM7 glomerulus during a recovery period following EB exposure, presynaptic terminals are not restored, opening the door to long-term functional eﬀects of early-life EB exposure.

 ![Figure 3.](https://cdn.elifesciences.org/articles/100989/elife-100989-fig3-v1.jpg)

 **Figure 3.:** (A) Schematic of the odorant exposure paradigm used in (B–H).
 Flies were exposed to mineral oil or 15% EB during the critical period, then recovered without odorant until dissection at 7–8 DPE.
 (B) Representative MIPs (bottom) and volume measurements (top) of the Or42a-mCD8::GFP OSN terminal arbor in VM7.
 (C) Representative MIPs (bottom) and number of VM7 presynapses (top).
 Presynapses were visualized with nc82 anti-Brp staining.
 Data are mean ± SD.
 (D–H) Patch-clamp recordings of VM7 PNs from 7 to 8 DPE flies treated as in (A).
 (D) Schematic of patch-clamp recordings (left) and representative PN membrane potential traces (right), (E) spontaneous mean firing rate (Oil, 1.2±0.51; EB, 0.14±0.11), (F) interspike interval (ISI) events (Oil, 812.7±633.4; EB, 3027±1671), (G) spike onset latency (Oil, 0.80±0.084; EB, 0.79±0.16), and (H) afterhyperpolarization (AHP) decay time constant (Oil, 107.5±18.9; EB, 126.8±108.2). ns, not significant, **p<0.01, ***p<0.001, Mann-Whitney U-test.
-Genotypes, raw values, and detailed statistics are provided in Figure 3—source data 1.Figure 3—source data 1.Figure 3.
+Genotypes, raw values, and detailed statistics are provided in Figure 3—source data 1.

 To test directly whether this unexpected result translates to long-term consequences to VM7 function, we employed perforated patch-clamp electrophysiology to record spontaneous activity from VM7 PNs (Figure 3D, schematic) following a five-day post-odor recovery period (Figure 3A).
 Strikingly, spontaneous activity of VM7 PNs remains persistently reduced after EB exposure (Figure 3D–H).

 Specifically, the frequency of spontaneous activity in VM7 PNs is 8-fold lower than in mineral oil- exposed controls (Figure 3E), indicating that animals display long-lasting adaptations to concentrated odorant and dampen synaptic transmission downstream of Or42a OSNs.
 We do note that slightly fewer PNs are completely silenced than in animals immediately following odor exposure, perhaps as the result of LN plasticity during the recovery period.
 As in flies immediately following EB exposure, indices of PN membrane properties remain unaﬀected by EB exposure (Figure 3G–H), arguing that intrinsic biophysical properties of PNs are not altered by EB exposure.
 These electrophysiological findings are in line with the sustained reduction we find in presynaptic release site number (Figure 3C) and indicate that early-life odor exposure drives persistent structural and functional changes in the VM7 glomerulus.
 The long-lasting functional eﬀects of odor exposure during the 0–2 DPE window indicate that this interval can be considered a critical period for development of olfactory circuitry.

-## Glial Draper is required for Or42a experience-dependent pruning during its critical period
+### Glial Draper is required for Or42a experience-dependent pruning during its critical period

 The loss of VM7 volume and synapses during critical period EB exposure suggests either retraction of Or42a axons or glial pruning of OSN presynaptic terminals.
 We recently demonstrated that glial Draper refines baseline morphology and synaptic content of several glomeruli, including VM7, during early adult life (Jindal et al., 2023).
 Draper’s role in shaping olfactory circuitry positions it perfectly to facilitate remodeling in response to odor exposure during the critical period.
 Processes of two glial subtypes, ensheathing glia and astrocytes, ramify in the antennal lobe (Figure 4A–B).
 Ensheathing glia wrap individual glomeruli and are responsible for clearing axonal debris following OSN axotomy, while astrocyte processes are synapse-associated under homeostatic conditions and extensively infiltrate individual glomeruli (Doherty et al., 2009; Freeman, 2015).
 We previously found that Draper acts in both glial populations to shape glomerular volume and synapse number during normal development (Jindal et al., 2023).

 ![Figure 4.](https://cdn.elifesciences.org/articles/100989/elife-100989-fig4-v1.jpg)

 **Figure 4.:** (A–B) Schematic (A) and representative MIPs (B) of astrocytes and ensheathing glia (EG), the two glial populations present in the neuropil of the antennal lobe.
 (C) Schematic of the odorant exposure paradigm used in C, D and Figure 5.
 (D) Representative MIPs (bottom) and volume measurements (top) of the Or42a-mCD8::GFP OSN terminal arbor in VM7.
 (E) Representative MIPs (bottom) and number of VM7 presynapses (top).
 Presynapses were visualized with nc82 anti-Brp staining.
 (F–J) Patch-clamp recordings of VM7 PNs from 2 DPE flies exposed to 15% EB or mineral oil throughout adulthood.
 (F) Representative PN membrane potential traces, (G) spontaneous mean firing rate (Oil, 3.0±0.93 [mean ± SD]; EB, 2.7±0.98), (H) interspike interval (ISI) events (Oil, 313.0±230.6; EB, 373.6±294.5), (I) spike onset latency (Oil, 1.4±1.0; EB, 1.0±0.05), and (J) afterhyperpolarization (AHP) decay time constant (Oil, 79.5±31.8; EB, 124.5±124.4).
 Data are mean ± SD. ns, not significant, ***p<0.001, ****p<0.0001, Kruskal-Wallis test with Dunn’s multiple comparisons test.
 Pan-glial driver is repo-GAL4.
-Genotypes, raw values, and detailed statistics are provided in Figure 4—source data 1.Figure 4—source data 1.Figure 4.
+Genotypes, raw values, and detailed statistics are provided in Figure 4—source data 1.

 To explore a function for Draper in experience-dependent synapse clearance, we began by knocking down draper expression in all glia via repo-GAL4.
 We used two validated draper RNAi lines in these experiments, one specific for the pro-phagocytic draper-I isoform, and the other predicted to target all three isoforms (Logan et al., 2012; MacDonald et al., 2006; McPhee et al., 2010).
 We exposed control animals to 15% EB from 0 to 2 DPE (Figure 4C) and found the characteristic loss of Or42a OSN terminal arbor volume following critical period odor exposure (Figure 4D).
 In contrast, pan-glial RNAi knockdown of either one or all draper isoforms completely suppresses the loss of Or42a OSN terminal arbor volume (Figure 4D).
 Thus, Draper acts in glia to remove terminal axonal arbors following critical period sensory experience.
 We next asked whether glial Draper also mediates the striking loss of Or42a OSN presynapses (Figure 4E).
 Indeed, pan-glial draper loss results in full restoration of Or42a OSN presynaptic content (Figure 4E).